PDF version (NAG web site

 Description

-nag_mip_tsp_simann (h03bb) provides a probabilistic strategy for the calculation of a near optimal path through a symmetric and fully connected distance matrix; that is, a matrix for which element i,j is the pairwise distance (also called the cost, or weight) between nodes (cities) i and j.
+nag_mip_tsp_simann (h03bb) provides a probabilistic strategy for the calculation of a near optimal path through a symmetric and fully connected distance matrix; that is, a matrix for which element is the pairwise distance (also called the cost, or weight) between nodes (cities) and .
 This problem is better known as the Travelling Salesman Problem (TSP), and symmetric means that the distance to travel between two cities is independent of which is the destination city.

 In the classical TSP, which this function addresses, a salesman wishes to visit a given set of cities once only by starting and finishing in a home city and travelling the minimum total distance possible.
 It is one of the most intensively studied problems in computational mathematics and, as a result, has developed some fairly sophisticated techniques for getting near-optimal solutions for large numbers of cities. nag_mip_tsp_simann (h03bb) adopts a very simple approach to try to find a reasonable solution, for moderately large problems.
 The function uses simulated annealing: a stochastic mechanical process in which the heating and controlled cooling of a material is used to optimally refine its molecular structure.

 The material in the TSP is the distance matrix and a given state is represented by the order in which each city is visited—the path.
 This system can move from one state to a neighbouring state by selecting two cities on the current path at random and switching their places; the order of the cities in the path between the switched cities is then reversed.
 The cost of a state is the total cost of traversing its path; the resulting difference in cost between the current state and this new proposed state is called the delta; a negative delta indicates the proposal creates a more optimal path and a positive delta a less optimal path.
-The random selection of cities to switch uses random number generators (RNGs) from Chapter G05; it is thus necessary to initialize a state array for the RNG of choice (by a call to nag_rand_init_repeat (g05kf) or nag_rand_init_nonrepeat (g05kg)) prior to calling nag_mip_tsp_simann (h03bb).
+The random selection of cities to switch uses random number generators (RNGs) from

 The simulation itself is executed in two stages.
 In the first stage, a series of sample searches through the distance matrix is conducted where each proposed new state is accepted, regardless of the change in cost (delta) incurred by applying the switches, and statistics on the set of deltas are recorded.
 These metrics are updated after each such sample search; the number of these searches and the number of switches applied in each search is dependent on the number of cities.
 The final collated set of metrics for the deltas obtained by the first stage are used as control parameters for the second stage.
 If no single improvement in cost is found during the first stage, the algorithm is terminated.